 Sarah is an elected Fellow of the British Academy, the Academy of Social Sciences and the Royal Geographical Society (with the Institute of British Geographers).
 In 2015 she was appointed the University's Academic Champion for Public Engagement with Research.
 She has served on the Council of the RGS/IBG (2004-7) and is serving as Chair of annual Conference 2015 and Vice-President 2014-2016.
-She is an appointed member of the Defra Science Advisory Council (SAC) (2015-17) having previously served as a member the Defra/DECC Social Science Expert Panel 2012-2015.
-She is currently an editor of Environment and Planning, A (Pion) and an editorial board member of Environmental Humanities.
-She is a graduate of University College London (BA, MPhil and PhD) and before joining the University of Oxford, she taught at the University of Bristol (1989-2001) and the Open University (2001-2004).
-At Oxford she served as Head of the School of Geography and the Environment (2012-2015), Director of the international Graduate School (2004-2008) and Director of Research (2009-2012).
-She also served as the Deputy Head of the Social Sciences Division at Oxford (2013-2014) and as its Associate Head (Research) (2014-2016).
+She is an appointed member of the Defra Science Advisory Council (SAC) (2015-20) and chairs the Council's Social Science Expert Group.
+Since joining Oxford to take up a Statutory Chair in Environment and Public Policy in 2004, Professor Whatmore has served as Pro Vice Chancellor for Education, the University's Academic Champion for Public Engagement with Research.

 Her research focuses on cultures of nature and interrogates the ways in which human relations with the natural world are imagined and practiced in the conduct of science, governance and everyday life.
 She has published widely on the theoretical and political implications of these questions and is an acknowledged pioneer in what have become known as 'more-than-human' modes of enquiry, concerned with the material and ecological fabric of social life and the politics of knowledge through which this fabric is contested and re-made historically and today.
 Of particular interest are those situations and events in which different ecological epistemologies are brought into conflict.
 This informs a more recent body of work interrogating the relationship between science and democracy particularly in terms of the nature of evidence in the practices of environmental science and law and the role of expertise in environmental governance, now widely mediated by risk modelling techniques.